Shattered "Bullet proof" glass

 How Bullet Resistant Glass Works

 Scientifically, bullet resistant glass that is made up of multiple layers is able to absorb the energy from a ballistic impact.
 The energy spreads out sideways through the different layers rather than shattering the entire pane upon impact.
-The bullet can still technically get through the surface of the glass, but since all of that energy is absorbed by the glass, the bullet slows down significantly and is not able to cause nearly as much damage as it would otherwise.

 There are also different types of ballistic impact ratings.
 So certain types of bullet resistant glass are made to absorb the amount of energy from specific bullets or firearms.
 This allows the material to work as effectively as possible at slowing down those ballistic rounds that are most likely to threaten the building or structure.